 Uprisen: The Youth Literature Award

-Uprisen was born in 2007, but has changed and developed throughout the years and looks very different now from what it did in the beginning.
+Uprisen was born in 2007, and has changed and developed throughout the years.
 The award is made possible through a cooporation between Foreningen !les, The Cultural Schoolbag (DKS) in all regions and The Norwegian Festival of Literature.

 The Nominating jury of 2024; Jakob Ohrem Bakke og Melat Hailu, Frida Emberland Fossland, Hedda Moen Gjerstad og Heidrun Margrete Brekke Kamfjord.
 Foto: Vibeke Røgler/Foreningen !les.